Accelerating Distributed Optimization via Fixed-time Convergent Flows: Extensions to Non-convex Functions and Consistent Discretization: Main results

 where $x\in \mathbb R^n, A\in \mathbb R^{n\times n}$ and $b\in \mathbb R^n$.
 Here, the function $F(x) = \|x-b\|^2$ is strongly-convex, and hence, $G(x) = \|Ax-b\|^2$ satisfies PL inequality for any matrix $A$. \end{Example}

-The objective function of \eqref{PL example 1} satisfies PL inequality, but need not be strongly convex for any matrix $A$; if additionally, uniqueness of the optimal solution of \eqref{PL example 1} is assumed, one can use \eqref{eq:cent_dynamics} to find the optimal solution for \eqref{PL example 1} in a fixed time.
+The objective function of \eqref{PL example 1} satisfies PL inequality, but need not be strongly convex for any matrix $A$, thus, one can use \eqref{eq:cent_dynamics} to find the optimal solution for \eqref{PL example 1} in a fixed time.
 This is an important class of functions in machine learning problems.